Darktrace for Slack

-With the power of Cyber AI, Darktrace brings real-time visibility and adaptive, autonomous defense to your Slack security strategy.
+With the power of Self-Learning AI, Darktrace brings real-time visibility and adaptive, autonomous defense to your Slack security strategy.

 The Darktrace Immune System provides a unified platform for AI-driven threat detection, investigation, and response for Slack and across the business, ensuring your dynamic workforce is always protected.